spice-h2020/manifest/sm_scenario/README.md

 **1. Preparation**

+ * `Activity 1.1` The curators select an artefact to promote the campaign, i.e. the [Savoy vase](https://collection.designmuseum.fi/en/item/aalto-vase)
- * `Activity 1.1` The campaign was launched with a [post](https://www.instagram.com/p/CFKIGypBG7C/) (Fig.1) by DMH curators.
+ * `Activity 1.2` The campaign is launched with a [post](https://www.instagram.com/p/CFKIGypBG7C/) (Fig.1) by DMH curators.
 The post includes instructions: what to post, what contents to include, which hashtag to use (`#kulutuksentallentajat`), what curators will do with users' stories.

 **2. Running**